 Cold wind and wet clothes.
 Icy roads and melting snow.
 That’s what it’s like right now.
 However, as I stare out the window my imagination is taking me back to a world where snow is artificial and cold winds the result of frigid air-conditioning.
 A world where the tarmac is hot and my clothes still wet, but mostly because the Ferrari’s A/C is no match for the searing desert sun.

-For a moment it felt like we were in a movie and in that moment everything felt right.
+For a moment it felt like we were in a movie and at that moment everything felt right.
 No worries, no thoughts, no stress.
 There was a certain sense of awe and it somehow had a wonderfully calming effect on me.
-At the same I knew that just one shift down, just one push on the pedal, could tear us right out that state and send us into a blur.
+At the same time, I knew that just one downshift, just one push on the pedal, could tear us right out that state and send us into a blur.
 It was perfect.

 While Dennis has driven plenty of cars since, his latest being the Porsche 911 Carrera, I haven’t had the time to team up with him since and share the experiences.
 So all that’s left for me is memories.
 Memories of a dream I thought I didn’t have, but now I do and I can’t wait to fulfill it, again.